anisamna/AmbiTRUS_4_Ambiguity/README.md

 •	The study highlights the necessity for additional improvements in quality criteria and addaptations to a tool-supported method to enhance both the effectiveness and user-friendliness of the framework

-# Note:
+# Notes:
-For the responses in Appendix E and F, you need to download the file to view the content.Both the Excel file and the PDF have been uploaded.
+For the responses in Appendix E and F, you need to download the file to view the content.
+Both the Excel file and the PDF have been uploaded.